muratk3n/thirdwave/en/tweets/2019/week35.md

 ---

-Dwayne J, funny guy.
-He's doing a show about stunt actors, how hard their job is, etc. Somewhere he starts talking abt action, and Ahnuld movies, and he breaks into a dead-on impression "aggghh, I played in Batman".
-Total clown.
+Dwayne J, funny dude.
+He's doing a show about stunt actors, how hard their job is, etc. Somewhere he starts talking abt action, and Ahnuld movies, and he breaks into a dead-on impression "arrrgh, I played in Batman".
+Hysterical.

 *2019-8-26 13:55:28*